 State Economists Reveal Lower Revenue Estimates (Feb 4, 2015)

 Every year the Legislative Finance Committee, the Higher Education Department, and the Governor’s office make budget recommendations.
 NMSU has prepared a comparison of their recommendations, with NMSU’s requests.
 The information factors into the work of the Legislature as they form budget bills for New Mexico.
 Click here to view comparison.

 The Legislative Finance Committee makes budget recommendations which legislators use as they determine funding levels.
 The LFC released its recommendation on Jan 9.
 It includes a 2.2 percent increase for higher education.

 Governor Susana Martinez Executive Budget Recommendation

-In her budget recommendation, the Governor proposes an additional $6.5 for the Lottery Scholarship.
+In her budget recommendation, the Governor proposes an additional $6.5 million for the Lottery Scholarship.